lnxchk/chefdk-fundamentals/scene_03.md

 -

-Hopefully it is clear from running the `chef-apply` command a few times that the resource we defined only takes action only when it needs to take action.
+Hopefully it is clear from running the `chef-apply` command a few times that the resource we defined only takes action when it needs to take action.

 We call this test and repair.
 Meaning the resource first tested the system before it takes action.